anamba/safe_ecr/README.md

 Note that as shown in the last line, when `String`s and `HTMLSafeString`s are combined via `+`, the result is an `HTMLSafeString` (with any HTML in the original `String` escaped).
 If you *don't* want this behavior, just call `#to_s` on the `HTMLSafeString` first to convert it to a regular string before combining.

+## Versioning

+SafeECR is closely tied to ECR, so starting with 0.28.0, the SafeECR version will indicate the version of Crystal it works with.

+For Crystal 0.27.0, use v0.2.0.

 ## Limitations

 Crystal's `String` class cannot be inherited from, nor can it have additional properties added to it, which is why `HTMLSafeString` is an entirely unrelated class.
 As a result, using this shard will likely require a *lot* of code changes in existing HTML helper methods.
 (A companion shard to patch JasperHelpers for use with this shard is coming soon.)